briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     1. _(1)_ As used in this subsection (d):

-        1. _(A)_ “Authorized recipient of tobacco products” means a person who is:
+        1. _(A)_ "Authorized recipient of tobacco products" means a person who is:

             1. _(1)_ Licensed as a cigarette wholesale dealer under Ohio R.C.
             5743.15;